seagull/PSExifToolWrapper/README.md

 I have done my best to make the script PowerShell 2.0-compatible, but I do this more as a point of pride than for any specific reason.
 Feel free to run this on your ZX Spectrum but don't complain if it doesn't work.

+I use the buttons Q, A and Z when I write scripts with prompts because my keyboard doesn't have labels on it and those buttons are at the leftmost so they're the easiest to peck.
+It might feel a little unintuitive at first but you'll get used to it.
+My condolences to AZERTY typists.
+Feel free to leave an issue case, but don't worry about using fullstops – I'd hate to make you use your SHIFT keys.

 ## Token Screenshot
 ![image](https://github.com/seagull/PSExifToolWrapper/assets/241834/a1b6e9b3-98a8-4f5b-96d0-b07f3e54883a)

+## Changelog
+- Build 21: Initial release
+- Build 22: Made it so you can mash ENTER to analyse a file instead of forcing you to press Q